 Tip: To go back to working with the latest version of your document, open the revision history and click Newer until you find the latest version.

-The Google Docs template gallery contains preformatted documents, spreadsheets, presentations, and forms to help you get started creating your doc.
+The Google Drive template gallery contains preformatted documents, spreadsheets, presentations, and forms to help you get started creating your doc.
 All of the sample documents listed at the top of this page were created from templates!